toraritte/nix-tome/draft.md

     Since components often have a huge amount of variability, we sometimes want to expose that variability to certain users.
 For instance, Linux distributors or system administrators typically want to make specific feature selections.
 A deployment system should support this.

-## 1.2 Motivation
+## 1.2 Problem summary of existing deployment systems

-The main purpose of Nix is to support safe and efficient deployment, and to address problems of existing deployment systems, such as:

   + Dependency specifications are not validated, leading to incomplete deployment (i.e., missing dependencies cause the software component fail to run).